nerminatar/proje/README.md

 # movie project
-I used HTML, CSS for thi project
+I used HTML, CSS for this project.